szorfein/homepage/README.md

 To edit `rss-feeds.json`, you have to generate url from [yahoo](https://developer.yahoo.com/yql/?dataTypeRadios=JSON)

-Imagine, you want follow news from `http://threatpost.com/feed/`, you go to yahoo link above and can set a thing like this:
+An example with `http://threatpost.com/feed/`, you go to yahoo (link above) and fill the form like this:

 + Response : `JSON`
-+ Yql query : `select title,link from rss where url="http://threatpost.com/feed/" limit 3`
++ YQL Query : `select title,link from rss where url="http://threatpost.com/feed/" limit 3`

 Yql query is like a sql language.

-You receive a line like this:
+If response success, you receive a line like this:

 ```
 https://query.yahooapis.com/v1/public/yql?q=select%20title%2Clink%20from%20rss%20where%20url%3D%22http%3A%2F%2Fthreatpost.com%2Ffeed%2F%22%20limit%203&format=json&env=store%3A%2F%2Fdatatables.org%2Falltableswithkeys
 ```

-And you past this line to `rss-feeds.json`.
+And you past this to `rss-feeds.json`.

 ## Troubleshooting